electro-smith/DaisyExamples/README.md

 `./ci/local_style_check.sh`

 **Note: this requires clang-format to be installed, and accessible from `$PATH`.
 Automated style checking and fixing is done with clang-format-10**

-# Things coming

-Along with several more exciting examples, we'll add examples of other integrations and more here.

-- gen~ examples with exported code and how to use that.
-- pd export via hvcc examples.